 January is always a month for optimism, planning and predicting.
-As we enter 2018, we find ourselves reflecting on the past year and anticipating what’s next.
+As we enter the new year, we find ourselves reflecting on the past year and anticipating what’s next for trends in learning and development.
 On the one hand, this year is simply a continuation of the last one.
 On the other, the world – and the worlds of business and learning – are changing faster than ever.
 Here are five trends shaping learning and development for 2018 – and what you can do to prepare your organization for the changes to come.

 1) Augmented Reality